pmurphyjam/SideMenu/README.md

 Example will work in Landscape or Portrait mode.

-The Menu Handel is used to pull out the Menu List View, and you can also close it.
+The Menu Handel is used to pull out the Menu List View, and you can also use it to close it.

+The Hamburger Menu button on each view opens the Menu List View.

 There is also a LogoutView and LoginView along with RegisterView and ForgotPasswordView.